Minix: MINIX 3

 MINIX 3 was publicly announced on 24 October 2005 by Tanenbaum during his keynote speech at the Association for Computing Machinery (ACM) Symposium on Operating Systems Principles (SOSP).
-Although it still serves as an example for the new edition of Tanenbaum's textbook, coauthored by Albert S. Woodhull, it is comprehensively redesigned to be "usable as a serious system on resource-limited and embedded computers and for applications requiring high reliability."
+Although it still serves as an example for the third edition of his textbook, coauthored by Albert S. Woodhull, it is comprehensively redesigned to be "usable as a serious system on resource-limited and embedded computers and for applications requiring high reliability."

-MINIX 3 currently supports IA-32 and ARM architecture systems.
-It is available in a live CD format that allows it to be used on a computer without installing it on the hard drive, and in versions compatible with hardware emulating and virtualizing systems, including Bochs, QEMU, VMware Workstation and Fusion, VirtualBox, and Microsoft Virtual PC.
+it currently supports IA-32 and ARM architecture systems and it is available in a live CD format that allows it to be used on a computer without installing it on the hard drive, and it is compatible with emulators such as Bochs, QEMU, VMware Workstation and Fusion, VirtualBox, and Microsoft Virtual PC.

-Version 3.1.2 was released on 18 April 2006.
-It was the first version after MINIX had been relicensed under the BSD-3-Clause license with a new fourth clause.
+Version 3.1.2 was released on 18 April 2006, after MINIX had been relicensed under the BSD-3-Clause license with a new fourth clause.